FelixWong09/Network-Simulator/README.md

 ## Layer Function

 * Headers are added at each layers.
-* Data is tranformed into frame with CRC checksum in Datalink layer.
+* Data is tranformed into frame with CRC checksum for error detection in Datalink layer.
 * Frames are tranformed into binary sequence in physical layer and be present with analog wave.

 ## Routing